KarlAWarren/odin-recipes/README.md

 # odin-recipes

-Simple website created for the Odin Project HTML section
+Simple recipe website created for the Odin Project HTML section

+Updated for 2024